 CARES Act and taxes: What to know for your business

 Editor’s Note: The article below was published on November 30, 2020.
-It includes updates from the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act of 2021 as part of the Consolidated Appropriations Act of 2021 signed on Dec.
-27, 2020.
+It includes updates from the American Rescue Plan (ARP) Act of 2021 and other recent legislation as noted.

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) programs offered a much-needed lifeline for many businesses in 2020.
-Now that tax time is approaching, business owners who took advantage of these programs will want to know how the CARES Act relief affects their taxes.
+Now that it’s tax time, business owners who took advantage of these programs will want to know how the CARES Act relief affects their taxes.

 But evaluating these tax impacts can be daunting.
 According to an H&R Block study of small business owners, fewer than 1 in 3 (28%) are confident that they understand the financial and/or tax implications of receiving aid as a result of the COVID-19 pandemic.